An earlier version was published on March 23, 2019

 - First part of Hymn of Thanksgiving arranged for piano and one voice (PDF) (listen to an mp3 version)

 Using shadow puppets to act out the story

-Templates for the puppets of Henry Brown and William Still, author of The Underground Railroad, who was present when the box arrived in his office, can be downloaded from our Printable Library.
-(All other puppets can be created from templates in the 19th century mix and match section).
+Templates for the puppets of Henry Brown and William Still, who was present when the box arrived in his office, may be downloaded from our Printable Library.
+All other puppets can be created from templates in the 19th century mix and match section.